stellabs/scart/README.md

 > => that's because the behavior will be altered when traces are enabled
 > (and only when enabled, in both these cases).

+### Using Scart within an IDE

+As with [Scala macros], **each project** that makes use of Scart should depend on a separate _"Settings project"_ that defines the Scart Settings object:

+* the user project must have a dependency on the Settings project
+ - optionally depend on the Scart JAR, that varies with the configuration below
+* the Settings project must either:
+ - depend on the Scart JAR
+ - contain the Scart Core source(s) (but exclude the Scart stub(s), tests etc.)

+> **NOTES**
+>
+> * if Scart was built using `sbt publishLocal`, its JAR should exist somewhere
+>   under the developer's home directory.
+> * the Scart core source code is under `compile/main/src/` in this repository.
+> * when the Settings project change, it should be rebuilt, then the user
+>   project should be cleaned and rebuilt.
+Whether that happens automatically
+>   or not might vary with the IDE.
+> * Scart Core, Scart Settings and User Project should be all compiled using
+>   the same version of the Scala compiler

 ------------------------------------------------------------------------------

 Disabling the traces